01fe23bcs144/DAA-project/README.md

 ### Project
 #### Project Introduction
 Our team is leading the charge on developing a 1,500-square-kilometer smart city named Aarohan, surrounded by hills and mountains.
 With a projected population of 1 million and a ₹15,000 crore budget, the project combines advanced technology, sustainable practices, and innovative urban design to create a modern, eco-friendly community.
-The initiative showcases your team’s dedication to crafting a forward-thinking urban environment that integrates nature, technology, and efficient infrastructure.
+The initiative reflects our team’s commitment to designing a progressive urban environment that seamlessly blends nature, advanced technology, and efficient infrastructure.

-&nbsp;&nbsp;&nbsp;&nbsp;The initiative showcases your team’s dedication to crafting a forward-thinking urban environment that integrates nature, technology, and efficient infrastructure.

 ---

 ## Portfolio Topic